Attractions

 Sample Bahamian Cuisine

-Fresh-from-the-sea tropical conch salad made at a roadside stand?
+Fresh-from-the-sea tropical conch salad made at a roadside stand or local restaurant?
 Yes, please, a hundred times over!!

-You’ll find sugar apples, kanep and hogplum fruits that you can purchase from street vendors aplenty.
-Open a coconut, drink the fresh milk and eat the jelly.
+You’ll find sugar apples, guinep and hogplum...fruits that you can purchase from street vendors.
+Open a coconut just to try the refreshing coconut water and eat the jelly.

 Also, do not pass go or collect $200 until you’ve eaten their Guava Duff for dessert!
 You have to taste it to believe it.
-It’s truly out of this world incredible!
+It’s truly out of this world!

 Take a Chocolate Tour

 Are you a chocaholic, like me?
-If so, be sure to take a tour of Graycliff Chocolatier.
+If so, be sure to take a tour at the Chocolate Factory at Graycliff.
 They have three different options: a factory tour, a chocolate-making tour and a chocolate-and-spirits-pairing tour.
 One of those will be sure to hit the spot!

 Stop by the Fish Market